sap license audit

 SAP License Audit Preparation – How to Build Your Defense

 Essentially, you want to build a “defense” that demonstrates to SAP (and yourself) that your organization is compliant, or that you have a plan to remedy any shortfalls.
-This article provides a step-by-step guide for SAM managers and licensing pros on preparing for an SAP license audit and defending your license position.
+This article provides a step-by-step guide for SAM managers and licensing pros to prepare for an SAP license audit and defend their license position.

 Understanding the SAP Audit Process (Briefly)

-Knowing this, our goal in audit preparation is to ensure that when we run those measurement tools and declarations, there are no surprises.
+Knowing this, our goal in audit preparation is to ensure that there are no surprises when we run those measurement tools and declarations.

 Let’s break down the core elements you should focus on when gearing up for an SAP audit: